List of Outlaw Star characters: Aisha Clanclan

 Aisha was originally in charge of locating the Galactic Leyline for the Ctarl-Ctarl Empire, but after she unknowingly allowed Hot Ice Hilda to escape, her government ordered her to stay behind on Blue Heaven to look for clues as punishment.
 Aisha finds out that Gene Starwind is connected to Hilda and tries to pump him for information.
 However, Gene knows nothing of the Galactic Leyline, and eludes her by stunning her with a Caster and leaving her to pay the considerable restaurant bill she racked up.
 Later in the series, Aisha was able to trick Gene into letting her on board the Outlaw Star during the Space Race, where she finds out that the MacDougall Brothers have more information on Hilda than they do.
 Aisha then decides to join the crew, since they are the ones who were indirectly responsible for her demotion in the first place.

 During the series, Aisha entered the universe's strongest woman tournament whilst under the guise of a wrestler called "Firecat" (the real Firecat had been captured by Aisha, and was kept tied up and gagged in a locker.)
 The Ctarl-Ctarl were banned from the tournament five years before when one transformed into her beast form and, after being reprimanded and disqualified for biting off her opponent's ear, went berserk and killed over nine hundred people with thousands injured.
 In the final fight with Iraga of the Anten Seven, Iraga transformed into a wolf, forcing Aisha to transform into a tiger.
 Aisha eventually defeated Iraga and secured her place as the strongest woman in the universe.
 As Ctarl-Ctarl were banned from the competition, it is unknown whether Aisha was crowned the universe's strongest woman or simply disqualified after the final fight.

 Aisha can be rather absent-minded at times, acting on rash impulse and not really caring about anyone other than herself, and she tends to act like a child.
 She does have a closer relationship with Jim over the course of the series, and starts to concern herself with his well-being, acting like an older sister to him in many ways.
 In spite of her brash, impulsive, carefree, childlike attitude she has shown that she is quite religious as in Episode 19 she recites what appears to be a prayer in her own native language of the Ctarl-Ctarl when it seems that Duuz has died.
+It is implied that she finds Gene and his shameless recklessness, thrill-seeking lecherousness and womanizing flirtatiousness nature amusing as in episode 23 she teases him by squeezing her bare naked breasts out from between her arms saying how he "came all this way here just to see if he can get a sneak peek look at ol' Aisha naked in her birthday suit" to him.